MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/microsoft-365-copilot-adoption.md

 ## Demonstration

-The following demonstration uses sample data that’s only representative of this report and might not be exactly what you see in a live report specific to your organization's unique data.
+The following demonstration uses sample data that’s only representative of this report and might not be exactly what you see in a live report specific to your organization's unique data.<br/><br/>

 > [!VIDEO https://msit.powerbi.com/view?r=eyJrIjoiMmVmOTk3ZTEtNDgzZS00NTI4LWEyZDQtZjYxY2NhNjY0ZjlmIiwidCI6IjcyZjk4OGJmLTg2ZjEtNDFhZi05MWFiLTJkN2NkMDExZGI0NyIsImMiOjV9]